Exclude Outlying Data from Aggregated Average Calculations

 Sometimes session metric data includes values which are outliers with respect to the majority of the data, causing the results of the aggregated average calculations to be skewed.

-For some metrics, in ControlUp Versions 8.6 or higher as detailed in the table below, it is possible to prevent such skewing of the aggregated average calculations by excluding extreme values from the calculations.
-This is done by setting an upper limit for the metric, as explained further below.
+From ControlUp Versions 8.6 or higher, it is possible to prevent such skewing for some metrics of the aggregated average calculations by excluding extreme values from the calculations (see table below).
+You can do so by setting an upper limit for the metric, as explained below.

 Session MetricAggregated AverageMinimum ControlUp Version having Limit Setting Feature for Metric